gravitational/teleport/rfd/0035-aws-node-join.md

     # If the IAM method is chosen, `aws_role` would be optional but could be used
     # to restrict the role of joining nodes.
     aws_role: "arn:aws:iam::111111111111:role/example-role"
+    # `aws_regions` is only applicable for the EC2 method, and restricts the
+    # regions from which a node can join.
+An empty or omitted list will allow
+    # any region
+    aws_regions: ["us-west-2", "us-east-1"]
   # Multiple token rules can be listed
   - aws_account: "222222222222"
     aws_role: "arn:aws:iam::222222222222:role/example-role"
+    aws_regions: ["us-gov-east-1"]
   - aws_account: "333333333333"
     aws_role: "arn:aws:iam::333333333333:role/other-example-role"
 ```